adrian154/R5/README.md

 # R5

-R5 is a RISC-V emulator capable of booting Linux, written for educational purposes.
-R5 emulates a little-endian RV64GC core.
+R5 is a RISC-V emulator.